androidWG/Discord.fm/README.md

 ### Windows
 - Download the latest [release](https://github.com/AndroidWG/Discord.fm/releases/latest)
 - Run the installer
-- The Settings interface will open when you're finished.
+- The settings UI will open when you're finished.
 Put your Last.fm Username and close the window.
 - Done

-Discord.fm will start with Windows automatically.
+Discord.fm will start with Windows automatically, and a tray icon will appear where you can enable or disable the Rich Presence status, open settings or exit the app.

-A tray icon will appear where you can enable or disable the Rich Presence status, open settings or close the app.
+### macOS

-**NOTE:** Automatic updates will be available soon.
+Version 0.5.0 will most likely have macOS binaries available.
+Right now the macOS version works almost fully, and only some kinks need to be ironed out.

 ## Building/Setting up dev environment
 We need to build PyInstaller ourselves to avoid having the application be falsely flagged by antivirus programs as a virus.
 If you don't intend to build for distribution, you can skip the 3rd step.